spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 - duplicated delete operations are only applied once to produce the same result

 ![conflict in concurrent edit](https://docs.google.com/drawings/d/e/2PACX-1vQkm0mEhBrkFW1rqPl6ZAu7UJCQ_5Q0IUazA5lxt3JtZxWDCJgbhUHB1OVr_dh_3LLxAMlFeUPG29p2/pub?w=1305&h=594)
 > Simultaneous insertion and deletion produce different results.
-Source: [Conclave: A Real-Time Collaborative Text Editor](https://conclave-team.github.io/conclave-site/)
+Source: [Conclave](https://conclave-team.github.io/conclave-site/)

 To solve this issue, we utilized [Yjs](https://github.com/y-js/yjs), a shared editing framework that utilizes Conflict-Free Replicated Data Type (CRDT) for conflict resolution.
 We also chose Yjs because of its WebSockets adapter that integrates nicely into our application.